seralexeev/xrabbit.dev/README.md

 id: 73
 date: 31-05-2025
 media:
-  - media/73-1.jpg
+  - 73-1.jpg
 ```

-In the end I returned to the option with nvidia sdk manager
+In the end I went back to the option with nvidia sdk manager

 ---